≡ ▼

 Lambda Formula

-This code for using L_PINTERP in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.
+This code for using PINTERP in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.

 Code to Create Function via the Name Manager

-Name: L_PINTERP
+Name: PINTERP

 Comment: Polynomial interpolation between the n+1 closest points